hindman/optopus/misc/plan.md

   ntimes.
 But at least in the default case (ie, without such a policy) only one POS can have a variable ntimes.

+- Similar issues arrive if an option resides in multiple leaves in the Phrase tree and if those Opt instances have varying ntimes attributes.
+For example, if -x is in one leaf with ntimes=(1,3) and also in another leaf with ntimes=(1,3), and if there are 4 -x options in the CLI args, there is not an unambiguous way to bind those CLI args to the leaves.

+- A fairly obvious policy to resolve many such ambiguities:

+  - Do not try to enforce against parser definitions with the possibility for ambiguous end-usages.

+  - Instead, let programmers use the library as they see fit.

+  - The consequence of that freedom: they will place some burden on end-users to arrange their command line in a non-ambiguous fashion (through opt and arg ordering and the use of the `--` marker).

+  - Default to greedy left-to-right parsing (similar to regex), with back-off until the overall parse succeeds.
+Do not worry about possible alternative parses of the same arguments.

+  - A later feature addition could be to have the parser find every successful parse and report an error if there is not exactly one.

 - In addition, a POS node with variable ntimes and an OPT node with variable nargs raise similar ambituities -- at least in the absence of a policy.
 In this case, one possible policy is the use of `--` to signal the boundary between options and positional arguments.

-- Similar issues arrive if an option resides in multiple leaves in the Phrase tree and if those Opt instances have varying ntimes attributes.
-For example, if -x is in one leaf with ntimes=(1,3) and also in another leaf with ntimes=(1,3), and if there are 4 -x options in the CLI args, there is not an unambiguous way to bind those CLI args to the leaves.

 Example 1: